 Stay safe during a heatwave

-Britain's weather is becoming increasingly unpredictable, and as we experience more extreme temperatures we are urging people to keep an eye on their older neighbours to make sure they are happy, healthy and have everything they need during a heatwave.
+Please do keep an eye on friends, family and neighbours to make sure they are happy, healthy and have everything they need during a heatwave.

-Extreme temperatures can be particularly dangerous for older people, and sustained hot weather like the heatwaves we have experienced in recent years can trigger health problems unless care is taken to keep cool.
+Extreme temperatures can be particularly dangerous for some people, and sustained hot weather like the heatwaves we have experienced in recent years can trigger health problems unless care is taken to keep cool.

-Visit the NHS summer health pages for more information about how to enjoy the rare British sunshine without feeling unwell.
+Visit the NHS summer health pages or Met Office's heat health pages for more information about how to enjoy the sunshine without feeling unwell.

-We hope that older people, their carers and families, find it useful.
+We hope that people with concerns about the heat, carers and families, find this guide useful.
 Print this page to give to someone you know or use the share button on the right of this page.

-Follow some of these tips for older people and their families to make sure you keep cool and stay safe during a heatwave.
+Follow some of these tips to make sure you keep cool and stay safe during a heatwave.

 - Stay indoors during the hottest part of the day, which is typically between 11am and 3pm.